 Featured speakers include:

-Michigan Association of United Ways’ Nancy Lindman discussing their ALICE report findings, Michigan League for Public Policy’s Gilda Jacobs exploring their research on Michigan’s income disparity, Goodwill Industries of Greater Detroit’s Dan Varner sharing their methods for helping state residents find hope, work, and pride, and Coalition on Temporary Shelter (COTS)’s Delphia Simmons sharing on their Passport to Self-Sufficiency model;
+Michigan Association of United Ways’ Nancy Lindman discussing their ALICE report findings, Uplift, Inc.’s Ida Byrd-Hill discussing entrepreneurism and the connection between education and personal prosperity, Michigan League for Public Policy’s Gilda Jacobs exploring their research on Michigan’s income disparity, Goodwill Industries of Greater Detroit’s Dan Varner sharing their methods for helping state residents find hope, work, and pride, and Coalition on Temporary Shelter (COTS)’s Delphia Simmons sharing on their Passport to Self-Sufficiency model;

 Detroit Regional Chamber of Commerce President and CEO Sandy Baruah, Ralph C. Wilson Jr. Foundation President and CEO Dave Egner, and Wayne State Board of Governors member Kim Trent discuss Michigan’s challenge and quest for prosperous jobs;